Exact Simulation for Multivariate It\^o Diffusions: Transition Density Estimates

 \section{Transition Density Estimates}

 In the appendix, we will discuss some assumptions which are sufficient for the applicability of Conditions \ref{condition:density}, \ref {condition:density-lipchitz}, and \ref{condition:density-lower-bound}.
 In addition, we also give explicit procedures for computing the constants which appears in such Conditions.
-Consider a matrix valued function $a(\cdot )=(a_{ij}(\cdot ))_{d\times d}: \mathbb{R}^{d}\mapsto \mathbb{R}^{d\times d}$ defined as